Rachel Corsie: International career

+Following a knee injury, missing out on their most recent games against Hungary and Finland, Corsie picked up a calf injury, leading to her not being picked for the upcoming Nations League matches.

 Personal life

 Corsie's great-grandfather was Aberdeen FC legend Donald Colman.
 Corsie remains an Aberdeen FC supporter and models her game on that of Zander Diamond.

 Corsie works in professional services at Ernst & Young as an Assurance Associate where her flexible working scheme enables her to do accountancy and football side by side.
 She studied at Hazlehead Academy and then undertook a degree in accountancy and finance at Robert Gordon University.
 Corsie was awarded a women's football scholarship by the SFA.

-Corsie is engaged to Scottish squash player Lisa Aitken.
+Since 2019 Rachel Corsie has been in a relationship with Scottish squash player Lisa Aitken.